ExpertStudioLab/TextWriter/README.md

 Nov.
 15, 2024, Fri.
 Enabled to use backspace at an end of sentences.
 Nov.
 16, 2024, Sat.
 Deleted useless codes to make it more readable.
 Nov.
 17, 2024, Sun.
 Fixed bugs on reload.
+Nov.
+20, 2024, Wed.
+Completed a program associated with a textarea.